This section mainly introduces how to build the Native Image of ShardingSphere-Proxy and the

 Install the local toolchain as required by https://www.graalvm.org/latest/reference-manual/native-image/#prerequisites.

-If you need to build a Docker Image, make sure docker-ce
+If you need to build a Docker Image, make sure docker-ce is installed.

 First, you need to execute the following command in the root directory of the project to collect the GraalVM Reachability Metadata of the Standard form for all submodules.